Tati Westbrook Calls for an End to the ''Abuse'' Against James Charles

 "I can't say this enough," she later adds, I love James Charles.
 I loved him from the moment I met him.
 He was like this underdog kid that everyone took a s--t on.
 That's how I felt for a long time.
 So I felt like I needed to help him somehow, like I needed to help him because it was helping me.
 I know a lot of people aren't going to understand, or they think this is fake, or that they think that there was this big agenda or anything.
 There's not."

-She goes on to confirm that she is indeed taking a break from YouTube while the drama fizzles out.
+The 37-year-old goes on to confirm that she is indeed taking a break from filming new YouTube videos so she can focus on "healing" from the feud.

+As she puts it, "I am taking a time-out and just needing to not be on social media because it's a really dark place for me right now and I need to figure out what my next move is spiritually for me, and what this means to me, because if it's all about money I don't want to do it."

 "So, yes, I am hurting, but so is James and so is our community and a huge audience and I guess I just pray that we can all just be kind with each other through this.
 I'm going to take a time-out and I'm going to come back and I'm going to continue to play with make-up because it makes me the happiest and I promise you, I am going to hold myself to an even higher standard because this is forcing me to really look at what really matters, and is working so much really worth it?"